capic/docker-auto-comskip/README.md

 - `/docker/appdata/auto-comskip`: This is where the application stores its configuration, log and any files needing persistency.
 - `/home/user/tmp-videos`: This location contains video files that need commercial removal.
 - `/home/user/videos`: The videos that has finished comskip processing will be placed here.
+- `/tmp/comskip`: A temp directory for interstitial files.
+This should be local, fast, and have enough free space for ~2x your largest video.
 - `PUID`: ID of the user the application runs as.
 - `PGID`: ID of the group the application runs as.
 - `UMASK`: Mask that controls how file permissions are set for newly created files.